godotengine/godot-docs/classes/class_styleboxflat.rst

 | *Getter*  | is_anti_aliased()       |
 +-----------+-------------------------+

 Antialiasing draws a small ring around the edges, which fades to transparency.
 As a result, edges look much smoother.
-This is only noticeable when using rounded corners.
+This is only noticeable when using rounded corners or :ref:`skew<class_StyleBoxFlat_property_skew>`.

 \ **Note:** When using beveled corners with 45-degree angles (:ref:`corner_detail<class_StyleBoxFlat_property_corner_detail>` = 1), it is recommended to set :ref:`anti_aliasing<class_StyleBoxFlat_property_anti_aliasing>` to ``false`` to ensure crisp visuals and avoid possible visual glitches.